barryw/CustomBasicCommands/README.md

 - `SPRSET` - Turn sprites on/off as well as set their pointer to their shape data.
 - `SPRPOS` - Set a sprite's X and Y positions.
 X can be 0 - 511 and Y can be 0 - 255
 - `SPRCOLOR` - Set a sprite's color
+- `DIR` - Display a disk directory listing.
+Example `DIR 8` would display the disk directory of a disk in device 8.

 As well as a couple of functions: